Skream: Career

-Mainstream success and a change in sound: 2011–present

-Jones has seen commercial success as part of Magnetic Man, a live electronic music project with fellow dubstep pioneers Benga and Artwork.
-Their debut album peaked at number 5 on the UK Albums Chart and its lead single, "I Need Air" reached number 10 on the UK Singles Chart.
+In 2010, Tempa Records released Skream's second album, Outside the Box.
+Spin magazine rated the album 7 out of 10.
+Later that year, further commercial success was seen through the release of Magnetic Man, the debut album under the live electronic music project with fellow dubstep pioneers Benga and Artwork.
+The album peaked at number 5 on the UK Albums Chart and its lead single, "I Need Air" reached number 10 on the UK Singles Chart.

 In January 2011, he and Benga left Rinse to replace Alex Metric in his 'In New DJs We Trust' slot on BBC Radio 1.
 The duo was eventually given a weekly slot on Radio 1, which began in April 2012.

 Jones has worked with many prominent pop artists.
 In addition to La Roux, he has produced for and collaborated with the likes of Kelis, Miles Kane, and Chromeo, as well as Katy B and John Legend as part of Magnetic Man.